Outes News

 When storing water between 20°C and 45°C, precautions are necessary due to the risk of legionella bacteria, especially if the water remains in the cylinder for extended periods.

-Air Source Heat Pump Water Temperature
+Air Source Heat Pump Hot Water Temperature

 To prevent legionella, it is recommended to heat the water in the cylinder to 60°C for at least 30 minutes or 55°C for 5-6 hours.
 For safety and convenience, it is typically advised to set the cylinder thermostat to 60°C.